 Also of interest is that Sandy has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Sandy in 2010 was $34,191, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $136,764 for a family of four.
 However, Sandy contains both very wealthy and poor people as well.

 Sandy is a somewhat ethnically-diverse city.
 The people who call Sandy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sandy residents report their race to be White, followed by Asian.
-Important ancestries of people in Sandy include German, Irish, Scottish, and Swedish.
+Important ancestries of people in Sandy include German, Irish, European, and Scottish.

 The most common language spoken in Sandy is English.
 Other important languages spoken here include Spanish and Chinese.